a60814billy/guacamole-installation-guide/README.md

 This architecture enables users to access various network devices through a web browser, with all connections securely managed by the Guacamole system.

-## Modifying guacamole-server to Fix "Unable to allocate PTY on Cisco IOS-XR"
+## Fixing "Unable to allocate PTY" issue on Cisco IOS-XR

 1. Clone the guacamole-server repository from GitHub:
 ```sh